What is Psychology?

 Psychology at Viterbo

-The Viterbo psychology program introduces students to the key areas in contemporary psychology: clinical and counseling psychology, developmental psychology, human cognition, social psychology, and behavioral neuroscience.
-Notable features of Viterbo’s program include:
+- Viterbo's psychology faculty have a diverse range of qualifications and interests so that students receive training in key areas of contemporary psychology, including: clinical and counseling psychology, developmental psychology, human cognition, social psychology, and behavioral neuroscience.

-- interactive and hands-on coursework that provides valuable experience with psychological research and practice;
+- interactive and hands-on coursework that provides experience with psychological research and practice;

-- experiential learning opportunities outside of the classroom, including internships in local service agencies and research projects with faculty mentors;
+- experiential learning opportunities, including internships in local service agencies and research projects with faculty mentors.

-- an option to complete coursework required to become a licensed substance abuse counselor.
+- Option to complete coursework required to become a licensed substance abuse counselor.